bariserkus/essential_setup/linux_setup/README.md

 [2]: https://github.com/GitCredentialManager/git-credential-manager/blob/main/docs/credstores.md

-One way to do this in Linux (not secure) is
+One way to do this in Linux is

-`$ git config --global credential.credentialStore plaintext`
+`$ git config --global credential.credentialStore cache`

 Then GCM GUI will start automatically when git is called.
 Personal Accces Token should be used in the GCM GUI.
 Personal Access Token can be generated in GitHub using `Settings` -> `Developer Settings`.